pivotal-gordon-krull/kif-bootcamp/README.md

 ##### Objective:
 1. Add an accessibility label to the table view that contains the ETT Pivots
 2. Add an accessibility label to the text entry field in the details view
-3. Use your newly created accessibility labels to write a new test, one that loops through the the rows and taps on
+3. Use your newly created accessibility labels to write a new test, one that loops through the the rows and taps on each and then enters some text into the detail view's text field.

 ##### Description: